-The Shawnee Mission School District applauded longtime employees for their dedication and service at a ceremony on Thursday.
+The Shawnee Mission School District honored longtime employees for their service and dedication at a reception at the Center for Academic Achievement on Thursday, May 5.

-Service pins were presented to employees with 20, 25, 30, 35, and 40 years of service.
-Retirees were also presented with gifts and expressions of appreciation for their work in the Shawnee Mission School District.
+Service pins were presented to employees with 20, 25, 30, 35, and 45 years of service.
+Retirees were also presented with gifts and words of appreciation for their work in the district.